Huichelaar/SkillSystem_FE8/EngineHacks/SkillSystem/Skills/StandaloneSkills/PairUp/README.md

     - Test dual guard with enemy initiating (vantage+ for player phase?)
     - test pair-up with different weapons and corresponding anims.
     - Test pair-up banim when healing.
-    - Test pair-up banim when one anim, (fortify staff).
+    - Test pair-up dancing and being danced for.
-    - Test pair-up being danced for.
+    - Test pair-up banim when one anim, (fortify and latona staff).
     - Test dual strike triggering death quote. and non DS triggering death quote.
     - Test pair-up banim at 2-range (heal and combat).
     - Test pair-up banim at long-range (heal and combat).